SoptRishi/summer-internship-2025/README.md

 * **E91 (Ekert) Protocol:** Analyzed entanglement-based security, studying how Bell’s inequality violations can certify the absence of an eavesdropper, shifting the trust model from the source to the channel statistics.

 ### Experimental Data
-The repository includes data derived from the optical setup:

 * **No Eavesdropper Scenario:**
     * *Raw Key Length:* 31 bits (from 50 transmitted).